mawenbao/niu-x2/README.md

 ### Category aliases

-`NIUX2_CATEGORY_MAP` is a dictionary of category aliases, of which each item follows the format `original name: ("display name", "icon class")`, if you do not want a icon, just leave the icon class empty. e.g.:
+`NIUX2_CATEGORY_MAP` is a dictionary of category aliases, of which each item follows the format `original name: (display name, icon class)`, if you do not want a icon, just leave the icon class empty. e.g.:

     NIUX2_CATEGORY_MAP = {
         "code": ("代码", "icon-code")